-Key audit key matters refer to those most material key matters for the audit on the Parent Company Only Financial Statements of the year 2023 of Hunya Foods Co.
-Ltd., based on the professional judgment of the accountant.
-These matters were addressed in the context of our audit of the Parent Company Only Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the Consolidated Financial Statements of Hunya Foods Co., Ltd. and its subsidiaries for the year ended December 31, 2023.
+These matters were addressed in the context of our audit of the Consolidated Financial Statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.